BjoernPetersen/MusicBot/docs/plugins/index.md

 1. It must be possible to abort playback prematurely
 1. The end of a song must be automatically detected and reported to the bot

-Note that it is not a requirement to keep track of the duration a song has played.
+Note that it is not a requirement to keep track of the duration a song has played or seek within a song.

 ### Playback